Nexus-FN/Momentum-SDK/README.md

 # Momentum SDK

 This is the official SDK for the Momentum Backend.
 It is written in TypeScript and is fully typed to ensure a smooth experience.
+This SDK also includes a wrapper for the Asteria api available at https://asteria.nexusfn.net

+The documentation is available at https://docs.nexusfn.net

 ## Installation